Farre-lab/syntenyPlotteR_BETA/README.md

 ## Linear plots 2.0

-Additional parameter for `draw.linear` from the original syntenyPlotteR package (https://github.com/Farre-lab/syntenyPlotteR)
+Optimisation for `draw.linear` from the original syntenyPlotteR package (https://github.com/Farre-lab/syntenyPlotteR)

+Additional parameters:

-If working with small genomes, you can now alter the size of the gaps between the chromosomes to allow for more proportional sizes and therefore clearer plots
+You can now alter the size of the gaps between the chromosomes to allow for more proportional sizes if working with larger or smaller genomes than generally expected

 add the `insert_size = 6000000` (default) parameter to adjust insert size

+The sizes for the chromosome label and chromosome ID label can now be altered through the use of:
+`chr.label.size = 2`
+`sps.label.size = 2`

+additionally the chromosome ID label angle can be altered along with the positioning (height) above the chromosome drawing:
+`angle.chr.label = 45`
+`chr.label.height = 0.2`

+Finally, if you want to annotate the location of the centromere on the chromosome drawing, include a fourth column in the sizefile with the centromere position (see https://github.com/Farre-lab/syntenyPlotteR for more details on the sizefile), the colour can be adapted with: `centromere.colour = "red"`

 Example:

-`draw.linear(output, sizefile, ..., fileformat = "png", colours = colours.default, w=13, h=5, opacity = .5,insert_size = 6000000)`
+`draw.linear.2.0(output,sizefile,..., fileformat = "png", colours = colours.default, w=13, h=5, opacity = .5,insert.size = 6000000,chr.label.size = 4, sps.label.size = 7, angle.chr.label = 45, chr.label.height = 0.6)`